abulimov/abulimov.github.io/content/post/2021-03-13-python-rewrite.md

 ### Whole Py2->Py3 thing was a total mess

 There are many posts about it, I'll just give one example:
-It took us quite significant effort to migrate pretty good quality code (~60kloc) with decent unittest coverage, and we still stumbled on some bugs in prod for many weeks after the migration.
+It took us quite significant effort to migrate pretty good quality code (~60kloc) with decent unit test coverage, and we still stumbled on some bugs in prod for many weeks after the migration.

 And boy this breaking Py2->Py3 transition was so unnecessary!